Honoré Fabri

-Life
+Biography

-He entered the Society of Jesus at Avignon, in 1626.
-For eight years he taught philosophy and for six years mathematics at the Jesuit college at Lyons, attracting many pupils.
+Honoré Fabri was born on 5 April 1607 in Virieu-le-Grand, Ain, France.
+He entered the Society of Jesus at Avignon in 1626.
+He taught philosophy for eight years and mathematics for six years at the Jesuit college at Lyons, attracting many pupils.
 Called to Rome, he became the theologian of the court of the papal penitentiary in the Vatican basilica, a position he held for thirty years.